gbmhunter/blog/content/electronics/components/piezoelectric-speakers/_index.md

 ## Piezo Benders

-{{% figure src="piezoelectric-bender.jpg" caption="A piezoelectric bender.
-Image from http://www.kineticceramics.com/."  width="250px" %}}

 Piezo benders are essentially un-mounted piezos, the insides of the standard black cased piezo that you commonly see.
 They are used in more spaced-constrained situations.

+{{% figure src="piezoelectric-speaker-in-aura-br-au-109b-smoke-alarm.png" caption="A piezoelectric \"bender\" style speaker mounted in a Aura BR-AU-109B smoke alarm." width="800px" %}}

 These un-mounted piezos have to be mounted on something, and consideration about the vibrational aspects of the piezo have to be taken into account.
 Obviously, if you glue the entire piezo to the mounting surface, it won't be able to vibrate, and you'll get no sound.
 There are two standard ways of mounting a piezo, and they are called either edge-mounting or nodal-mounting.